Welcome to the Wildlife Center!

 Each week, our dedicated Wildlife Center team highlights one species to educate visitors.
 This week, the spotlight is on owls!

-Oliver (pictured left) is our resident Bard Owl, and Fern (pictured above) is our Great Horned Owl.
-Great Horned Owls, called “tigers of the sky” are the biggest owls in South Carolina.
+Fern (pictured left and above) is our Great Horned Owl.
+Called “tigers of the sky,” Great Horned Owls are the biggest owl species in South Carolina.
 They don’t really have horns, and they are almost silent in flight.
-Fern and Oliver came to Magnolia after a car accident.
-Fern is completely blind — but she always knows where her food is and enjoys listening to Oliver next door and all the wild owls that fly by.
+Fern came to Magnolia after a car accident that permanently damaged her sight.
+She is completely blind, but she always knows where her food is and enjoys listening to other birds and all the wild owls that fly by!

-• Our screech owls Pip and Bruce are small but mighty!
-They are full grown and a fun fact - they will stretch nice and tall to mimic tree branches, or fluff out to mimic bark.
+Our screech owl Bruce is small but mighty.
+He is fully grown, and a fun fact—he will stretch nice and tall to mimic tree branches or fluff out to mimic bark!